 - Nominees and applicants from outside the university or Iowa state government would seek to have discussion and deliberation on their candidacy closed and confidential.

-Accordingly, the university hereby resolves that nominations, recommendations, and applications for university employment received from outside Iowa state government shall be maintained as confidential in accordance with the terms of the Iowa open records law.
+Accordingly, the university has determined that nominations, recommendations, and applications for university employment received from outside Iowa state government shall be maintained as confidential in accordance with the terms of the Iowa open records law.

 All job applicants are advised that recommendations and letters of support that are authored by University of Iowa employees, employees of other Regents institutions in this state, or by employees working elsewhere within Iowa state government may also be public under the Iowa open records law.